The stress and impact ICUs can have on patients' mental health typically results in extended hospital stays.

 How SOVA is made, the precious help for intensive care

-Consisting of three main components, SOVA is equipped with one interface for the doctor, one for the patient and sensors that the patient can wear.
-Sensors work to monitor the patient's brain activity and sleep patterns, while a camera integrated into the patient's interface monitors his hospital room.
+Made up of three main components, SOVA features a doctor interface, a patient interface and sensors that the patient can wear.
+The sensors work to monitor the patient's brain activity and sleep patterns, while a camera integrated into the patient's interface watches over their hospital room.

 Similar to the notifications we are used to seeing on our smartphones, SOVA sends alerts to patients ranging from future visits to health progress statistics.

-Through the integrated eye tracking software, SOVA allows patients to answer health-related questions and communicate their needs.
-The communication is displayed on the clinician interface in the ICU room.
+Through integrated eye-tracking software, SOVA allows patients to answer health-related questions and communicate their needs.
+The communication is displayed on the doctor's interface in the intensive care room.

 This seamless flow of communication allows medical personnel to act quickly.